 Board of Trustees

 I am capable of providing strong representation due to my experience on the current Board, my background in law, education and management.
 I currently work as a lawyer in a managerial position.
 In the past, I have practised in education law, providing legal advice on a range of issues to public and private schools.
-I have a strong interest in education, having previously been chair of the Northland College Board of Trustees for just under three years, far north representative on the Northland School Trustees Association for two years, the vice-chancellors representative on disciplinary matters at the Auckland University of Technology and having assisted two secondary schools in the far north as part of the Law in Schools project.
-I also lecture in criminal procedure and evidence at the University of Waikato.
+I have a strong interest in education, having previously been chair of the Northland College Board of Trustees, far north representative on the Northland School Trustees Association, the vice-chancellor's representative on disciplinary matters at the Auckland University of Technology and having assisted two secondary schools in the far north as part of the Law in Schools project.
+I also currently co-lecture in evidence law and criminal law at the University of Waikato.
 Over the course of the last two years I have been vice-president of the Waikato Bay of Plenty Branch of the NZ Law Society, covering the well-being and interests of over 1,000 lawyers.

-Principal and Board Member - Priority Learners Portfolio
+Principal and Board Member

 Anne, along with Kevin and Brian, has been with Te Totara right from the start.